Foundations of Public Administration

 Organizational Theory and Management

 Read: Holzer & Schwester, Chapters 1 & 2 and Shafritz as assigned.
-Review the corresponding chapter slides in the Week 1 folder of the Assignments area of the course, and in the discussion board respond to the questions posted in the Week 1 Learning Module.
+Review the corresponding chapter slides in the Week 1 Learning Module of the course, and in the discussion board respond to the questions posted in the Week 1 Learning Module.

 NOTE: Weekly postings are due by 8:00 PM Sunday evening of each week unless otherwise instructed.